 Bit Mnemonic Comment 15 ZERO This bit is always 0.
 14 BUSY Conversion/Calibration Busy Bit.
 When this bit is 1, it indicates that there is a conversion or calibration in progress.
-When this bit is 0, there is no conversion or calibration in progress.
-13 12 11 10 SGL/ DIFF CH2 CH1 CH0 These four bits indicate the channel selected for conversion (see Table III).
-9 8 PMGT1 PMGT0 Power management bits.
-These bits along with the SLEEP pin will indicate if the part is in a power-down mode or not.
-See Table VI for description.
-7 6 RDSLT1 RDSLT0 Both of these bits are always 1, indicating it is the status register being read (see Table II).
+When this bit is 0, no conversion or calibration is in progress.
+13 12 11 10 ZERO ZERO ZERO ZERO These four bits are always 0.
+9 8 PMGT1 PMGT0 Power Management Bits.
+These bits, along with the $\overline{\text{SLEEP}}$ pin, will indicate whether or not the part is in a power-down mode.
+See Table VI in Power-Down Section for description.
+7 6 RDSLT1 RDSLT0 Both of these bits are always 1, indicating it is the status register that is being read.
+See Table II.
 5 2/3 MODE Interface Mode Select Bit.
 With this bit at 0, the device is in Interface Mode 2.
 With this bit at 1, the device is in Interface Mode 1.
 This bit is reset to 0 after every read cycle.
 4 X Don't care bit.
 3 CALMD Calibration Mode Bit.
-A 0 in this bit indicates a self-calibration is selected, and a 1 in this bit indicates a system calibration is selected (see Table IV).
+A 0 in this bit indicates a self-calibration is selected; a 1 in this bit indicates a system calibration is selected (see Table III).
 2 1 0 CALSLT1 CALSLT0 STCAL Calibration Selection Bits and Start Calibration Bit.
-The STCAL bit is read as a 1 if a calibration is in progress and as a 0 if there is no calibration in progress.
+The STCAL bit is read as a 1 if a calibration is in progress and as a 0 if no calibration is in progress.
 The CALSLT1 and CALSLT0 bits indicate which of the calibration registers are addressed for reading and writing (see section on the Calibration Registers for more details).